boazbk/tcs/lec_06_loops.md

 ![We can know if the index variable `i` should increase or decrease by keeping an array `atstart` letting us know when `i` reaches $0$, and hence `i` starts increasing, and `breadcrumb` letting us know when we reach a point we haven't seen before, and hence `i` starts decreasing.
 TODO: update figure to `Atstart` and `Visited` notation. ](../figure/breadcrumbs.png){#breadcrumbspng .class width=300px height=300px}

-Given any standard NAND++ program $P$, we can add the above lines of code to it to obtain an enhanced NAND++ program $Q$ that will behave in exactly the same way as $P$ and hence will compute the same function.
+Given any standard NAND-TM program $P$, we can add the above lines of code to it to obtain an enhanced NAND-TM program $Q$ that will behave in exactly the same way as $P$ and hence will compute the same function.
 This completes the proof of the first part of [enhancednandequivalence](){.ref}.

-### Simulating enhanced NAND++ programs by NAND++ programs. { #nhanvedtovanillasec }
+### Simulating enhanced NAND-TM programs by NAND-TM programs. { #nhanvedtovanillasec }

-To simulate enhanced NAND++ programs by vanilla ones, we will do as follows.
+To simulate enhanced NAND-TM programs by vanilla ones, we will do as follows.
 We introduce an array `Markposition` which normally would be all zeroes.
 We then replace the line `i += foo` with code that achieves the following: